developer-guy/distribute-policies-with-the-power-of-openfaas/README.md

 * As a Go library
 * As a daemon

 The recommended way is to run OPA is as a daemon.
-The reason is that this design increases performance and availability.By default, all of the policy and data that OPA uses to make decisions is kept in-memory for the low-latency and we should colocate OPA and the service to avoid the network latency also.
+The reason is that this design increases performance and availability.By default, all the policy and data that OPA uses to make decisions is kept in-memory for the low-latency and we should colocate OPA and the service to avoid the network latency as well.

 ![opa-deploy-design](docs/opa-deploy-design.png)
 > Credit: https://www.magalix.com/blog/introducing-policy-as-code-the-open-policy-agent-opa